-While most of us would go to the ends of the earth for our animals, not every pet is able to find their loving, forever home—only knowing shelters as a place of residence.
-Animals living in shelters suffer from a variety of hardships.
-For animal lovers, some of these statistics below may be hard for you to learn.
-As hard as it may be, it’s important to know.
+While most of us would go to the ends of the earth for our animals, not every pet is able to find their loving, forever home, only knowing shelters as a place of residence.
+Animals living in shelters suffer from various hardships.
+For animal lovers, a few of these statistics may be hard for you to learn.
+Still, they’re important to know.

-If you’re thinking about buying a dog from a breeder, or even a pet store, we encourage you to read the below information.
-Many animals need loving homes, and if you visit your local animal shelter, you just may find your next best friend that desperately needs your help.
+If you’re thinking about buying a dog from a breeder or even a pet store, we encourage you to read this article first.
+Many animals need loving homes, and if you visit your local animal shelter, you just may find your next best friend.

 - Approximately 6.3 million companion animals enter U.S. shelters each year.

 - Approximately 4.1 million shelter animals are adopted yearly.

 - About 810,000 stray animals that enter shelters are returned to their owners.